Nurfadzilah Yahaya

 Bio:

-Her work has been published in Journal of Women’s History, Law and History Review, Indonesia and Malay World and Muslim World.
+She has published in Journal of Women’s History, Law and History Review, Indonesia and Malay World and Muslim World.
 She has also co-edited two journal special issues on Islam and colonialism, and the religious endowment known as ‘waqf.’

 Yahaya received her BA (2003) and MA (2006) from the National University of Singapore, and her PhD (2012) in History from Princeton University.
+From 2012 to 2015, she was the Mark Steinberg Weil Early Career Fellow in Islamic Studies at Washington University in St. Louis.
 Before coming to Yale, she taught at the National University of Singapore.
-From 2012 to 2015, she was the Mark Steinberg Weil Early Career Fellow in Islamic Studies at Washington University in St. Louis.
-At Yale, she offers courses on histories of Southeast Asia, Islamic world, Indian Ocean, as well as legal history, history of infrastructure, and history of colonialism.
+At Yale, she offers courses on histories of Southeast Asia, Islamic world, British Empire, Dutch Empire, and the Indian Ocean.

 Selected publications